-I wish I could say something about this candied pecans recipe that didn’t sound cheesy, but they are seriously so delicious.
+I wish I could say something about this bourbon candied pecans recipe that didn’t sound cheesy, but they are seriously so delicious.
 They are easily one of the yummiest snacks that I have made in a long time!
 We love to serve them as a snack or appetizer around Christmas time or Thanksgiving with deviled eggsbacon jam, and pimento cheese, but they are honestly the perfect snack for any time of the year.

-These slightly spicy pecans have a sweet coating of sugar on the outside that give them a little crunch – and they have just a little bit of heat with a soft, tender inside.
+These slightly spicy pecans have a sweet coating of sugar on the outside that gives them a little crunch – and they have just a little bit of heat with a soft, tender inside.
 Even if you are not a pecan lover, you just have to try them!

 When I took them out of the oven, I tried one, then I ran outside and fed some to my husband, and he said, “Oh… those are tasty.
 Like really, really tasty.”